getgud-io/cpp-getgud-sdk/README.md

 );
 ```

-Once the Game starts, you'll recieve the Game's guid.
-Now you can start a Match:
+Once the Game starts, you'll recieve the Game's guid, now you can start a Match:

 ```cpp
 std::string matchGuid = GetGudSdk::StartMatch(